peteroupc/peteroupc.github.io/jump.md

     | 1389 1128  130 |
     | 1209  930  793 |

-Transforming the MRG's state with J (and reducing mod 1449) will transform the state as though 100 outputs were discarded from the MRG.
+Transforming the MRG's state with J (and taking its elements mod 1449) will transform the state as though 100 outputs were discarded from the MRG.

 <a id=Linear_Congruential_Generators></a>
 ### Linear Congruential Generators